-Some women love long, carefully shaped talons.
-Others prefer short rounded nails.
+Some people love long, carefully shaped talons, while others prefer short, rounded nails.
 Manicure preferences are subjective, and trends are constantly changing.
-We say wear whatever you like, with confidence.
+We say you should wear whatever you like, with confidence.

 But with so many options, it's nice to have some inspiration.
-So, we rounded up a slew of manicures that are sure to spark ideas for your own looks, from bright pops of color to intricate designs.
-Whether you like something more subtle (we're looking at you, nude nail devotees) or you crave a mani with more personality (trust, us, there's plenty of that here), you'll find something to suit you in our round-up.
+We rounded up a slew of manicures that are sure to spark ideas for your own looks, from bright pops of color to intricate designs.
+Whether you like something more subtle (we're looking at you, nude nail devotees) or you crave a mani with more personality (trust, us, there's plenty of that here), you'll find something to suit you in our roundup.

 Meet the Expert

-Keep reading for a rundown of 30 popular manicure and pedicure trends, and how you can wear them along with tips from celebrity manicurists.
+Keep reading for a rundown of 30 popular manicure and pedicure trends and how you can wear them, complete with tips from celebrity manicurists.

 Acrylic Nail Manicures

-There are many acrylic nails that can not only add length to your digits—they can also add a heavy dose of drama.
-Keep your look fresh and easier-to-maintain by shortening the length of faux nails slightly and by rounding the edges.
+Many acrylic nails don't only add length to your digits, but they also provide a heavy dose of drama.
+Keep your look fresh and easier to maintain by shortening the length of faux nails slightly and rounding the edges.
 Extra length not your thing?
-Shorter nails are trendy, too.
+Shorter acrylic nails are trendy, too.

-There are some people who insist your manicure and pedicure should be matched, but that's a dated rule.
+Some people may insist your manicure and pedicure should match, but that's a dated rule.
 These days, you can totally change up your mani from your pedi—just pull inspiration from the many nail trends out there.
-There's no reason they should match, although a color scheme that relates is always a nice way to tie things together.
+There's no reason they have to match, although a color scheme that relates is always a nice way to tie things together.

-These shades have tiny specks of glitters and flecks, and can change colors depending on the lighting you’re in.
-These types of shades you can wear on their own (two to three coats), or layer (a single coat) over any nail polish to switch up any shade.
+This rainbow of iridescent shades features flecks of glitter and can change colors depending on the lighting you’re in.
+You can wear these shades on their own (two to three coats), or layer a single coat over any nail polish to switch up any shade.
 It’s so simple to do but looks like you did something extra.